Korean baked goods: Varieties

 A Korean bakery typically offers over 300 different items.
-Many are sweet, much like a brioche, and rarely do Korean bakeries offer dense, multigrain loaves commonly found European or Western bakeries.
+Many are sweet, much like a brioche, and rarely do Korean bakeries offer dense, multigrain loaves commonly found in European or Western bakeries.

-The most common and popular items include “gyeran-ppang” (egg bread) and “soboro” buns (a type of streusel).
-‘Egg bread’ is a sweet and savoury oblong muffin with a whole egg baked on top.
+The most common and popular items include gyeran-ppang (egg bread) and Soboro-ppang (a type of streusel).
+'Egg bread' is a sweet and savoury oblong muffin with a whole egg baked on top.

-"Bungeoppang’" are fish-shaped waffles, filled with sweet red bean paste.
-Similar to the bungeo-ppang is ‘gukhwappang’, which are the same make but are in the shape of chrysanthemum-flowers.
-"Bungeo-ppang" (붕어빵; "carp bread") and “gyeran-ppang” ("계란빵", egg bread) are staple items at street food markets in South Korea.
+Bungeoppang are fish-shaped waffles, filled with sweet red bean paste.
+Similar to the bungeo-ppang is 'gukhwappang', which are the same make but are in the shape of chrysanthemum-flowers.
+"Bungeo-ppang" (붕어빵; "carp bread") and "gyeran-ppang" ("계란빵", egg bread) are staple items at street food markets in South Korea.

 Soboro, or Korean streusel bread, is a kind of bread cookie that is topped on a pastry bread giving it a hard, crusty top.
 Soboro streusel varieties can also be found filled with sweet potato, red bean or strawberry jam.

 There are many cream cheese-filled breads including mocha cream cheese bread, walnut cream cheese bread, almond cream cheese bread, cream cheese rye bread and red bean cream cheese bread.
 There are also custard-filled varieties including condensed milk bread, custard-filled bread and melon cream bread.

 Varieties of bread with traditional Korean dessert ingredients include walnut red bean bread, glutinous rice bread, pumpkin bread or chestnut bread.